meilisearch/documentation/references/updates.md

 # Updates

-The `update` route gives information about the progress of the [asynchronous processes](/guides/advanced_guides/asynchronous_updates.md).
+The `updates` route gives information about the progress of the [asynchronous processes](/guides/advanced_guides/asynchronous_updates.md).

 ## Get an update status